galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 # Hybrid

-Hybrid approach combines unsupervised techniques with supervised or targeted methods.
+The hybrid approach combines unsupervised techniques with supervised or targeted methods.
 This approach incorporates external information, such as known metabolic pathways or class labels, to guide the analysis and interpretation of the data.
-Hybrid approach may leverage prior knowledge to enhance the detection and interpretation of specific metabolite classes, pathways, or biomarkers of interest.
-Hybrid approach is particularly valuable when there is prior knowledge available or when targeted analysis is desired.
+The hybrid approach may leverage prior knowledge to enhance the detection and interpretation of specific metabolite classes, pathways, or biomarkers of interest.
+The hybrid approach is particularly valuable when there is prior knowledge available or when targeted analysis is desired.

 ## Merge known table

-This step allows to incorporate the knowledge of known metabolites or historically detected features on the same machinery to help detect and quantify lower-intensity peaks.
+This step allows us to incorporate the knowledge of known metabolites or historically detected features on the same machinery to help detect and quantify lower-intensity peaks.
 The features we have found so far are merged with the data frame of known features.
 Then we will recover the weaker signals and repeat all the previous steps.
 Finally, the data frame of known metabolites and historical features is updated with the new information from the measured data.

 > <details-title> Known table with example </details-title>
 >